InnovAid-Software/FrontEnd/README.md

 # FrontEnd
-Frontend for the capstone project
+Frontend for the capstone project jjjss